Michigan’s Stabenow, Minnesota’s Klobuchar rise in U.S. Senate Democratic leadership - NewsBreak

 House Republicans voted last month to nominate California Rep. Kevin McCarthy as their selection for speaker, though he won’t be able to claim the gavel next Congress unless he can get at least 218 House lawmakers to vote for him during a floor vote on Jan.
 3. Louisiana’s Steve Scalise, House GOP whip since 2014, will become majority leader.

-The post Michigan’s Stabenow, Minnesota’s Klobuchar rise in U.S. Senate Democratic leadership appeared first on Iowa Capital Dispatch .
+The post Michigan’s Stabenow, Minnesota’s Klobuchar rise in U.S. Senate Democratic leadership appeared first on Wisconsin Examiner .